penx/Flickr-backbone.js-handlebars/README.md

 ###Upgrade to Bootstrap 3.0
 (this step can be skipped)

-At the time of writing, bootstrap 2.3.2 is installed by the yeoman generator.
-There are some issues with Bootstrap's modal dialog on mobile devices that are fixed in 3.0RC, so we're going to upgrade by editing bower.json and adding another dependency:
+At the time of writing, bootstrap 2.3.0 is installed by the yeoman generator.
+There are some issues with Bootstrap's modal dialog on mobile devices in 2.3.0 that are fixed in 3.0RC, so we're going to upgrade by editing bower.json and adding another dependency:

     "bootstrap": "~3.0.0"